w3f/polkadot-wiki/docs/general/contributing.md

 general rule, avoid using curly brackets and special characters.
 If you must use them, for example, to get the \<-\> symbol, you can escape the error with a `\`.

-A consequence of the Docusaurus 3 upgrade is the removal of the conditional rendering with Kusama and system chains.
+Following the Docusaurus 3 upgrade, conditional rendering has been disabled for Kusama and system chains.
 If you need to display text for different chains, use `Tabs` and `TabItem` formatting.